OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/deregister-from.md

 ## Basic examples

-This example deregisters a tentacle from the Octopus Server:
+This example deregisters a Tentacle from the Octopus Server:

 ```text
 tentacle deregister-from --server="https://MyOctopusServer" --apiKey="API-MyApiKey"